gitmisty/web/koa/hello-koa-url/README.md

 ```

 ## View
-Please open localhost:3000 with your browser to view the client interface
+Please open http://localhost:3000 and http://localhost:3000/hello/koa with your browser to view the client interface

 ## Stop